mcu786/daGloane/README.md

 daGloane
 ========

-daGloane is a quadcopter with a lift off weight of less than 50gramms
+daGloane is a quadcopter with a takeoff mass of less than 50grams